Nuts for Soapnuts!

 I finally invested in a bag of soapnuts.
 I read about them on Ready Nutrition, where Tess Pennington gave detailed instructions on the many ways they can be used.
 (Be sure and check out her article – she tells you how to make liquid soap, shampoo, etc., from them!)
 I spotted them in a muslin bag at our local grocery store, much to my surprise – you don’t often find specialty items in a little place like this!

 I started off with a small bag just to test them out and see if I like them.
-I payed $18 for an amount that promises to wash 100 loads.
+I paid $18 for an amount that promises to wash 100 loads.

 I like the idea of using something natural in my laundry.
-I do use a tiny amount of a scented product for a nice fresh smell in the laundry in the winter, since I dry inside this time of year.
 In the summer, the great outdoors gives all the nice fragrance I need!

 Soapnuts come from a little tree from the genus called Sapindus.
 These shrubs grow in warm to tropical regions.
 Many of the soapnuts sold in North America are grown in Nepal and India.